 And so I ask you, do we really want to launch our trashy ways into space?

 Well, I guess it's already too late, isn't it?
-Sounds like one small step for man has become one giant leap to the same old thing for mankind.
+Sounds like one small step for man has turned into one giant heap for mankind.

 Spaceship Airbnb In Washington